NIRSA National Soccer Championships: Return of BYU's men's team

 In 2017, BYU's men's soccer club left the PDL after 15 years to rejoin NIRSA.
 Despite missing 14 of the last 23 tournaments, BYU was still the men's most successful men's championship club with 5 national championships in just the first eight iterations of the competition.
 As if they had never left, BYU immediately continued its winning ways by winning the 2017 tournament.
 However, the following tournament, in 2018, BYU was eliminated in the quarterfinals to eventual champions, Florida, marking the only time the team has not made the finals while participating in this tournament.
-Following this defeat, BYU would win all of the following 5 tournaments, breaking their own record of 4 consecutive titles in the men's division and tying UC-Santa Barbara's women's team across all 4 divisions.
+Following this defeat, BYU would win the following 6 tournaments, breaking their own record of 4 consecutive titles in the men's division and overtaking UC-Santa Barbara's women's team's record across all 4 divisions of 5 consecutive titles.
 In 2022, BYU would retake sole possession of honor of having the most total titles for a single team across all four divisions with its ninth championship, overtaking UC Santa Barbara's women's team who had 8 championship titles.
-Following the 2023 tournament, BYU would become the first team with 10 titles and extend that record to 11 following the 2024 tournament where they would also break their own record of most consecutive titles (5) in the men's division and tie UC-Santa Barbara's women's team for most consecutive titles across all divisions.
+Following the 2023 tournament, BYU would become the first team with 10 titles and extend that record to 12 following the 2024 and 2025 tournaments during their 6 consecutive title run.

 During this time, the women's championship would see, for only its second team, a back-to-back champion in Ohio State who won in 2018 and 2019.
 The 2023 tournament saw, for the first time since 2006, their most successful team, UC-Santa Barbara, not qualifying for the championship division and finishing second in the open division after a 2-1 overtime loss to 2006 national champion San Diego State.
+UCLA would also take sole possession of most open titles with their 4th title following the 2025 tournament.